MicrosoftDocs/windows-itpro-docs/windows/manage/sign-up-windows-store-for-business.md

 localizationpriority: high
 ---

-# Sign up for Windows Store for Business
+# Sign up for Microsoft Store for Business

 **Applies to**